rajannpatel/ubuntupbx/README.md

     @daily gcloud storage rsync /var/spool/asterisk/monitor gs://example-bucket-name/monitor --recursive
     ```

-    Use Google Cloud Storage for FreePBX backups, and storing call recordings, if you choose to record your calls.
-There is no need to retain more than 1 copy of your FreePBX backups on your Ubuntu virtual machine, because the backups are retained externally in a Google Cloud Storage S3 Bucket.
-Delete stale backups from the S3 bucket on a schedule of your choosing by setting a "maximum age" object lifecycle policy on the S3 bucket.
+    -  FreePBX artifacts such as backups and call recordings (if enabled) will be pruned on a schedule through crontab entries for the "root" user.
+    -  A Google Cloud Storage S3 Bucket is a suitable location for long term external storage of this data.
+    -  Delete stale backups and recordings from the S3 bucket on a schedule with "maximum age" object lifecycle policies.

     Connect to the Asterisk CLI, and observe output as you configure and use FreePBX: